How to Plant and Grow Epazote (Wormseed)

 You can harvest epazote leaves about 55 days after the seeds are sown.
 Simply cut or tear young leaves from the center stem of plants.

-Cut and harvested epazote herb on a rustic wooden surface.
+A close up horizontal image of cut and harvested epazote herb on a rustic wooden surface.

 You can harvest and eat the older leaves, too, but they have a stronger flavor and should be used in small amounts.
 The younger leaves have a milder, yet richer, flavor.

 If you’re harvesting leaves in advance of when you need them, wrap them in a damp paper towel, place in a zip-top bag, and store in the refrigerator, where they will keep for about three weeks.
-Alternatively, you can store stems upright in a glass of water in the fridge.

 Preserving